dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 **Return Value**

-The stop chars of the one-dimensional barcode in a byte array.
+A [Byte](https://developer.android.com/reference/java/lang/Byte){:target="_blank"} object representing the stop characters of the 1D barcode.

 ### getCheckDigitBytes

-The check digit chars of the one-dimensional barcode in a byte array.
+Returns the check digit characters of the 1D barcode in a byte array.
+Check digits are used for error detection and correction in some 1D barcodes.

 ```java
 byte[] getCheckDigitBytes();